 The styling makes you think they're space revolvers or hand cannons, but then there's all just nonsense about magazines and clips so I don't know what they are anymore.

 It's a one piece magazine with integrated ammunition.
 The gun converts the material in the magazine to ammunition and fires it.
 The material is volatile or radioactive or something, so it can't be ejected without danger to the user.
 Once used up (all volatiles converted) the remaining waste material of the magazine is safe to eject.
+Just my internal concept, no idea about accuracy.

 It's a one piece magazine with integrated ammunition.
 The gun converts the material in the magazine to ammunition and fires it.
 The material is volatile or radioactive or something, so it can't be ejected without danger to the user.
 Once used up (all volatiles converted) the remaining waste material of the magazine is safe to eject.
+Just my internal concept, no idea about accuracy.

 The problem with that theory is the shellspill ability, which describes you tossing shell-casings.
 If the magazine had fully integrated ammunition, it would be completely impossible to toss the shells of spent rounds.
 Specifically: